bio-phys/BioEM/README.md

 	  --OutputFile      arg (Optional) For changing the outputfile name --help                (Optional) Produce help message

-Details for the inputfiles and formats are provided in chapters 1 and 2 of the BioEM_Manual.pdf.
+Details for the inputfiles and formats are provided in sections [1](http://bioem.readthedocs.io/en/latest/manual.html#) and [2](http://bioem.readthedocs.io/en/latest/manual.html#bioem-input) of the [BioEM documentation](http://bioem.readthedocs.io).

 ### Output